 If you are lucky enough to get any credit at all you may still be responsible for paying for furniture moving and installation of the replacement carpet.
 Take another day off work, move furniture around and wait around for the installers to show up.

 prepared: The replacement carpet may not quite match your existing carpet in

 color or texture.

-They hire and train local people like you who pay their fair share of state and local taxes to help support your schools, maintain your roads and do so much more for your community.
+Locally owned carpet stores hire and train local people who pay their fair share of state and local taxes to help support your schools, maintain your roads and do so much more for your community.

-Most locally owned carpet dealers stand behind their products & workmanship and will help you every step of the way from start to finish to make sure you are completely satisfied with your purchase!
+Locally owned carpet stores stand behind their products & workmanship.
+They will help you every step of the way from start to finish to make sure you are completely satisfied with your carpet purchase!

 You Buy New Carpet Checklist

 Not only must you acquire qualified carpet installation, you must also choose the right grade of carpet and padding too.
 Just as important is making sure you buy from an honest and reputable carpet and flooring dealer.
 These are the real secrets to buying new carpet like a pro!
 See who I recommend near you